retomarek/esphome-comfoair/README.md

    - added `set_object_id` and `set_name` for all sensors e.g.
      `ca->return_air_level->set_object_id("Comfoair Return Air Level");`
 		 `ca->return_air_level->set_name("Comfoair Return Air Level");`
 1. Added four Dallas Temperature Sensors because internal ones failed several times because of corroded contacts.
+1. Added Home Assistant Service to reset the filter timer in the comfoair
+1. Added "setting default levels" at ESP32 startup.
+Otherwise, if the esp gets restarted or reflashed in e.g. extract only mode, the levels are lost because they got set to 0.

 ## Building the thing